hashkazi00/BrailleEd/README.md

 # BrailleEd
-A Software Aid For Braille Keyboard developed By Team Digi Visiion
+A Software Aid For Braille Keyboard developed By Team Digi Vision